 that we obtain from the first claim together with the fact that the sheaf in $\Shv(\Nf)$ represented by the pullback $\Nf\times_{\Mf}\Ell^{\Ef}(\B H)$ agrees with the pullback sheaf $f^*\Ell^{\Ef}(\B H)$ and similarly for $G$. \end{proof}

 \begin{remark} We do not claim that the functor $\Ell$ defines the ``correct'' version of elliptic cohomology for arbitrary orbispaces.
 For a general $X\in \Spc_{\Orb}$ there is for example no reason to believe that $\Ell(X)$ is a nonconnective spectral Deligne--Mumford stack, not even a formal one.
-It should be thus seen more like a starting point to obtain a reasonable geometric object.
+It should be thus seen more as a starting point to obtain a reasonable geometric object.
 For example, given an abelian compact Lie group $G$ and a $G$-space $Y$, we have seen how to recover $\mathcal{E}ll_G(Y)$ from $\Ell([Y/G])$.
-Taking $\Spec$ (if $Y$ is finite) or a suitable version of $\Spf$ (if $Y$ is infinite) seems to be a reasonable guess for the ``correct'' geometric replacement of $\Ell([Y/G])$ in these cases.
-How to perform such a geometric replacement of $\Ell(X)$ for a general orbispace $X$ remains unclear to the authors at the time of writing. \end{remark}
+Taking $\Spec$ (if $Y$ is finite) or a suitable version of $\Spf$ (if $Y$ is infinite) of $\mathcal{E}ll_G(Y)$ seems to be a reasonable guess for the ``correct'' geometric replacement of $\Ell([Y/G])$ in these cases.
+We will return to this point in a sequel to this paper \cite{GepnerMeierII}. \end{remark}